 How to Format a Curriculum Vitae

 Like a resume template, there are certain steps to formatting CV templates so as to make them compliant with a standard CV format.
-So in order to achieve a professional CV format, some steps to follow include:
+So in order to achieve a formal CV format, some steps to follow include:

 - First, briefly include your basic information at the top of the page.

 - Then state the schools you attended, as well as any academic awards you received at each school.

 - Also include any scholarships or grants you were given as part of your academics, as well as any works you authored.

 - Also mention any work experience you have, as well as what responsibilities each job entailed.